ArionMiles/ArionMiles.github.io/content/posts/lambda.md

   "identity": "Harriet Martinez\n855 Cimenny Rd\nMiami, FL  33152\n(305) xxx-xxxx"
 }
 ```
 And that's it!
 We're able to use a binary not originally available inside the lambda environment.
 We can use the rig layer by specifying its ARN in any other function we want.

+You can add a API Gateway trigger to this function so that whenever you send a HTTP request to the endpoint the function will return a random identity.

+As for the function I built for my friend, it dealt with file manipulation, so I used an S3 trigger so that whenever a file with a specific extension was uploaded inside a specific folder in the bucket, the function would be triggered and after file manipulation we used `boto` library available in the AWS Python runtime to upload the final file to a different folder inside the same bucket, and then make an HTTP request to a webhook URL with the bucket name and file key.

+I could've used a API Gateway trigger and send the entire file as a base64 encoded string but that would incur more charges since an API Gateway request is [measured in increments of 512KB](https://aws.amazon.com/api-gateway/pricing/) so if you send a file greater than 512KB in one request, it'll count as 2 requests for AWS.

 Exodus has a bunch of nice features, I've already mentioned `--add` flag to bundle additional files, but you can also infer runtime dependencies using `strace` and pipe them to exodus.
 You can find more about their features in [this article](https://intoli.com/blog/exodus-2/)